ransoing/tat/README.md

 ## Quickstart

-`npm install` and `npm start` to run the app in the browser.
+`npm i && npm start` to run the app in the browser.
 Some features will not work in the browser.

 To develop new volunteer features without touching the live Salesforce database, you'll need to run a local copy of the Salesforce proxy (see the "Salesforce proxy" section below).
 Edit `environment.ts` and change `proxyServerURL` and `externalResourcesURL`.